syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Performance.md

 ---
 layout: post
-title: Performance and Limitations | Calculate | Syncfusion
+title: Performance and Limitations in Windows Forms Calculation Engine control | Syncfusion
-description: Learn here about how to improve the performance of Syncfusion Essential Calculate and its limitations
+description: Learn about Performance and Limitations support in Syncfusion Windows Forms Calculation Engine (Calculate) control and more details.
 platform: windowsforms
 control: Calculate
 documentation: ug
 ---

-# Performance and Limitations
+# Performance and Limitations in Windows Forms Calculation Engine (Calculate)

 This section explains about the performance and limitations of Essential Calculate.